hpc/pavilion2/docs/tutorials/extracting_results.rst

 .. contents::

+.. _tutorials.extracting_results:

 Extracting Results Tutorial
 ===========================

 This tutorial is meant to teach you how to parse a variety of results from your test output.
-For a full accounting of all the features of result parsers and evaluations, see :ref:`tests.results`.
+For a full accounting of all the features of result parsers and evaluations, see :ref:`results`.

 For every test run under Pavilion that completes, a result JSON 'mapping' is created with keys and values that describe the run.
 Pavilion provides a lot of